ludihan/remote-filesystem/README.md

 the "server" is made in rust

-editing files and other kinds of file / directory manipulating is planned
+editing files and other kinds of file / directory manipulation is planned